mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 VS Code allows keybindings to be added to commands even if the keybinding is already assigned to another command.
-To determine if a keybinding that have been assigned to multiple commands, right-click any command that uses it and select "Show Conflicts".
+To determine if a keybinding has been assigned to multiple commands, right-click any command that uses it and select "Show Conflicts".

 In the tables below, the "VS Code Key" column shows suggested shortcut keys,